9: …And the World Will Go On Without You

 She recalled how inevitable it all felt, weaving a vast tapestry, conducting a cacophonous orchestra, directing a stage full of actors without even needing the puppet strings.

-To think you’d ever thwart that… as stupid as a hand swinging back behind a body walking forward and really thinking it was moving contrary.
+To think you’d ever thwart that… as stupid as a hand that swung back behind a body walking forward.
+For a moment, that little hand might really thinking it was moving contrary.
 That it was escaping.
+That it wasn’t a part of the plan.

 “Do you ever feel like you’re being manipulated, N?”